Introduction

 Maintenance Cost Percentage

 Annual maintenance cost as a percentage of equipment value.
-Target ranges:
+Use trend direction and year-over-year variance as the primary management signal.

 Tax Considerations for Maintenance Costs (2026)